 01. Google yourself and see the results

 It’s tough to believe that someone never did google their name to see what comes up.
 When something does not show up, you should not get comfortable.
-Because when applying for a job, employers are going to think that you are out of date and you have no idea of how the world works today.
-So as a result, you are in the risk of getting your application rejected.
+Because when applying for a job, employers are going to think that you are out of date, and you have no idea of how the world works today.
+So, as a result, you are at the risk of getting your application rejected.

 02. Get your social media up to date

 Like we said earlier, googling your name is an important step that you must take when applying for a new job.
 The result might not be like typical news or stories that show up in the search engine.
 Most of the results that show up will be from social media sites such as Facebook, Twitter, Pinterest, Instagram, LinkedIn.
 You don’t have to pay a dime to set up your social media profiles, and you can easily set up them yourself.